vseryakov/backendjs/README.md

         > var bkjs = require('backendjs')
         > bkjs.server.start()

-* Access is allowed only with valid signature except urls that are exlicitely allowed without it (see `api-allow` config parameter below)
+* Access is allowed only with valid signature except urls that are explicitly allowed without it (see `api-allow` config parameter below)
-* Same but using the helper tool, by default it will use embedded Sqlite database and listen on port 8000.
+* Same but using the helper tool, by default it will use embedded SQLite database and listen on port 8000.

         bkjs web